HeZhang1994/weibo-crawler/README.md

 # Weibo Data Crawling

-This is the Python code for crawling posts and images of one specific Weibo user.
+This is the Python implementation of Weibo data crawling (i.e., posted text and images of one specific Weibo user).

 The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.

-This code removes the function of crawling comments.

-This code fixes bugs and setting issues.
+This implementation removes the function of crawling user comments and fixes bugs as well as setting issues.

 # Environment